openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     todo: es2panda bug: A local variable must be explicitly given a value before ifis used, by either
     todo: "Every variable in program must have a value before its value is used" - Can't be guaranteed in compile time that a non-nullable array component is initialized. initialization or assignment.
 But we got no error if don't init a primitive typed local var.

-A *variable declaration* introduces a new named variable, which can be assigned with an initial value.
+A *variable declaration* introduces a new named variable that can be assigned an initial value.

 .. code-block:: abnf